josiahdavis/josiahdavis.github.io/_posts/2015-10-27-is-the-customer-always-right.md

 **[1]** Identifying common themes was accomplished here by using a custom dictionary of word patters.
 The word patterns were defined after looking at the most frequent tokens after removing stopwords and identifying parts of speech.
 **[2]** Colors are based off of the [augmented term frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf#Term_frequency_2) contained in negative (1-3 star) and positive (4-5 star) reviews.
+**[3]** The positivity and negativity are defined as the ratio of words with a general positive or negative association as normalized by the total number of words in the review itself.
+The sentiment is scored using an off-the-shelf sentiment lexicon created by [Saif Mohammad](http://saifmohammad.com/WebPages/meetsaif.htm) and implemented by [Matthew Jockers](http://www.matthewjockers.net/).